 - Use strong credentials, including very complex password and use the WordPress user roles.

 There are many other WordPress security hacks you can apply to improve the security posture of your WordPress website.
-Refer to our WordPress security hacks section on our blog to keep yourself informed.
+Refer to our WordPress security tutorials and tips to keep yourself informed.

 2. Monitoring Your WordPress